Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Origin of "Rudolph the Red-Nosed Reindeer"

 People have listened to the song since it was recorded in 1949, but many do not know its interesting origin.

-May's boss rejected the story, but May was felt so strongly about it that he did not write a replacement.
+May's boss rejected the story, but May felt so strongly about it that he did not write a replacement.
 His boss had no other choice but to use it as a promotional.
 However, he did not want his name associated with it.
 Therefore, he gave May the rights to the story.
-After 2 million copies were shipped to Montgomery Wards stores around the country, it became a hit with children and their parents.
+After two million copies were shipped to Montgomery Wards stores around the country, it became a hit with children and their parents.